Do you feel like a failure? Has the fear of defeat overtaken you?

 a) You cannot be flexible –

 - Take some well needed time to rest and refresh.

 b) You cannot go on and accomplish great things –

 - Reflect before boldly moving from being afraid to begin again.

 Parallels are drawn from the life of the prophet Elijah to our very day.
 He came from nowhere, but became the man who stood in the shadow of God.
 Exhibiting how God took someone ordinary to do extraordinary things.
 Outlining the same fears and foes we face.
 Challenges which summarise that without God we cannot confront the future.
 Elijah’s life displays courage and the spectacular, concurrent with doubt and depression.
 There is an awakening and stimulation in our thinking as we grasp these similarities for the times we are living in.
 Read the full story of his life in the Bible (1 Kings 17 – 2 Kings 2).

-7 pointers examined from this chosen prophet’s life cover a snippet of how failure is not defeat or the end!
+Questions extracted from Elijah’s life cover a snippet of how failure is not defeat or the end!

 1| Where do you find yourself (at this present moment)?

 There was a showdown on Mount Carmel.
 Set in an era where paganism was prevalent.
 Elijah also known as a mighty prayer warrior, had spoken to the people (1 Kings 18) and asked them how long they would sit on the fence.